stormbeard/thesis/proposal/proposal.md

 required that an exclusion scheme be employed.
 The way I will handle this is to simply remove the object from the sampling set if it is determined unsuitable for the purposes we're performing selection for.
-A more concrete example would be as follows, suppose we have N objects (x~1~, x~2~, ..., x~n~) in an array (A) that represents the top T% of the total set.
-If we were to perform a uniform random selection from this subset and yield x~2~, I would simply swap x~2~ with the first element in the array x~1~ and only consider the elements in A[1:].
+A more concrete example would be as follows, suppose we have N objects (x_1, x_2, ..., x_n) in an array (A) that represents the top T% of the total set.
+If we were to perform a uniform random selection from this subset and yield x_2, I would simply swap x_2 with the first element in the array x_1 and only consider the elements in A[1:].
 This scheme is worst-case O(N) and guarantees that some fixed percentage of the weaker candidates will not be selected.